EasyDGL: Encode, Train and Interpret for Continuous-time Dynamic Graph Learning: Training: Task-agnostic Posterior Maximization and Task-aware Masked Learning

 \subsection{TPP Posterior Maximization of Events on Dynamic Graphs for Task-aware Learning}

-Among existing solutions, temporal smoothness\cite{zhu2016scalable,zhou2018dynamic} penalizes the distance between consecutive embeddings for every node to prevent sharp changes.
+Among existing solutions, temporal smoothness~\cite{zhu2016scalable,zhou2018dynamic} penalizes the distance between consecutive embeddings for every node to prevent sharp changes.
 However, this might not be desired in some applications such as recommender systems where a user's preference will change substantially from one time to another.
 To address the issue, we propose to maximize the TPP likelihood of events $\mathcal{H}_t$ ({\mreg}) that encourages the embeddings to learn evolving dynamics.

-Let $\mathbf{y}$ denote the ground-truth label, $\hat{\mathbf{y}}_\Theta$ represents the predicted result where $\Theta$ denotes model parameters, and function $\ell(\mathbf{y}, \hat{\mathbf{y}}_\Theta)$ measures the difference between the label and the prediction.
-Then, we optimize $\Theta$ by minimizing the following risk: where $\gamma$ is a hyper-parameter which controls the strength of the regularization; $R(\Theta;u)$ signifies our {\mreg} term which maximizes the log-likelihood of the whole observed events $\{(k_1,t_1),\dots,(k_n,t_n)\}$ for any given query node $v_u$: where recall that $\lambda^\ast(s)=\sum_k \lambda_k^\ast(s)$ is the conditional intensity for the entire history sequence.
+Let $\mathbf{y}$ denote the ground-truth label, $\hat{\mathbf{y}}_\Theta$ as the predicted result where $\Theta$ denotes model parameters, and function $\ell(\mathbf{y}, \hat{\mathbf{y}}_\Theta)$ measures the difference between label and prediction.
+Then, we optimize $\Theta$ by minimizing the risk: where $\gamma$ is a hyper-parameter which controls the strength of the regularization; $R(\Theta;u)$ signifies our {\mreg} term which maximizes the log-likelihood of the whole observed events $\{(k_1,t_1),\dots,(k_n,t_n)\}$ for query node $v_u$ by using Eq.\eqref{eq:tpp_mle}: where recall that $\lambda^\ast(s)=\sum_k \lambda_k^\ast(s)$ is the conditional intensity for the entire history sequence.
 As stated in Sec.~\ref{sec:bk_tpp}, we recall that the sum term in the right hand side represents the log-likelihood of all the observations, while the integral term represents the log-survival probability that no event happens during the time window $[t_0,t_{n})$.